mwerneck1956/Extendible-Hashing-Cpp/README.md

 # Análise

-## Para a análise foram feitos os seguintes testes, para instâncias com o mesmo padrão de bits, e randomizadas :
+### Para a análise foram feitos os seguintes testes  :

 Teste 1 :